The Ultimate In Birding Tours

 Eventually, we come to the Actaeon group of islands and in particular the island of Tenararo.
 This beautiful and remote uninhabited island, which is rat-free, is one of the last breeding sites for the rare and enigmatic Tuamotu Sandpiper.
 As we step ashore on this pristine desert island and our footprints mark the virgin white sand we will feel quite Robinson Crusoe-like!
 It should not take long before we find the little sandpiper, which feeds mostly along the tideline (they may run down the beach to greet us!) but also spends much time walking on the leaf litter under the tangled jungle of the island’s interior, or can even be watched walking up tree branches.
 When the birds display they hover and veer in the manner of Temminck’s Stint, all the while uttering their beautiful trilling call.
 Even better is their confiding manner (not a help with rats, sadly) and we should be able to walk right up to them without causing any concern!
 On Tenararo this wonderful bird remains extraordinarily common and we should see numerous individuals during our visit!

-Amongst the trees and bushes on Tenararo we should easily find another Tuamotu endemic, the beautiful Atoll Fruit Dove.
+Amongst the trees and bushes on Tenararo, we should easily find another Tuamotu endemic, the beautiful Atoll Fruit Dove.
 We will also search for the unobtrusive but dazzling little Polynesian Ground Dove, which as its name suggests spends its time on the ground.
 We will have to search patiently and carefully, for these birds are both slow-moving and unafraid, so they can even be spotted walking along right next to one’s feet!
-If we are in luck we will be able to watch the male displaying close to us, stretching out its wings to display their purple iridescence.
+If we are in luck we will be able to watch the male displaying close to us, stretching out its wings to display its purple iridescence.
 Sadly this species has disappeared from most of its range in the Tuamotus owing to the depredations of rats.

 From Tenararo it is a long haul to Fatuhiva in the Marquesas Islands, but the cruise will give us a great opportunity to look for many of the pelagic seabirds already mentioned above.